Road To Hana

 This was my favorite place to stop and have a picnic.
 It is crazy how crowded this park gets, the parking was rather packed.
 But when we were finally able to find a parking spot we quickly found a spot in the shade with an ocean view to eat the sandwiches we packed.
 After that, we were ready for some swimming.
 Even though we didn’t swim under a waterfall during this trip this black sand beach made up for it.
 The water was so refreshing after all that driving and really made the long voyage worth it.
-I wanted to stay in the water the rest of the day but after a quick dip we were off to the next stop.
+I wanted to stay in the water for the rest of the day but after a quick dip, we were off to the next stop.

 11. Coconut Glen’s and Nahiku Marketplace

 I would recommend not packing your lunch or any food for that matter because there is so many good food stands with fresh fruit, baked goods, and lunch essentials.
 I think the best place to stop for lunch is the Nahiku Marketplace.
 It is a strip full of outdoor restaurants that give you lots of options for lunch.
 Pretty much like a food court but with shops full of homemade goodness.
 I wish I would have had the appetite to buy something from each stand to sample.
 I should have pretended I was Phil on Somebody Feed Phil and really stuffed myself.
 If you haven’t seen this travel and food show you have to check it out on Netflix, it is my favorite.

 Hawaiian Vegan Ice Cream